Churn and retention.

 Let’s do this exercise one more time, and suppose you add 6 customers in September while churning 10 again:

-You see how this is an unsustainable path?
+Do you see how this is an unsustainable path?

 When your churn is at an unacceptable level, your ability to grow is exponentially inhibited.